 Built To Last

-Iron Bull’s self-dumping hoppers are created using high-gauge steel to ensure durability and longevity.
+Iron Bull’s self-dumping hoppers are made with high-gauge steel to ensure their durability and longevity.

 Beyond that, our hoppers have welded reinforcing angles around the top and welded gussets on the front corners.

 Add it all together, and you have hoppers that endure rugged, daily abuse and withstand wear in the harshest environments.

 Can you imagine a house without any trash cans?

 Or maybe the house has trash cans, but every time you want to dispose of something, you have to go to the garage, get your screwdriver, and unscrew the trash can lid.

 It wouldn’t be long before trash would start accumulating on counters, floors, under the couch, and everywhere else, right?
 Nobody would want to go to clean anything up because it would take so much effort to dispose of it.